Pikeras72/LegofyNet/README.md

 -  Improve interface (nav bar, favicon.ico, multiple HTMLs for each class, credits, help section, etc.).
 -  Upload a new and better model that generates images with higher quality.
 -  Increase the size of the image shown on the web page.

+#### Update [26/03/2024]

+**Version 0.2** now available!
+New changes added:

+-  New HTMLs pages for each class.
+-  LegofyNet logo and favicon.ico added to the web page.
+-  Nav bar included.
+-  If you want to generate an image you just have to click on the corresponding class name and you will be redirected to a page where you can generate images of the selected class.

+ Weak points:

+-  The nav bar is empty, no options are available.
+-  The interface is better but still very poor.
+Needs more animations and eye-catching elements.
+-  There are some js problems in production when trying to generate the first image, related to the model 'predict' method.
+(Not always occurs).

+Future Improvements:

+-   Correct the 'model.predict' error.
+-   Add the version of the project in the webpage.
+-   Improve interface (animations, images, interactive elements, etc.).
+-   Upload a new and better model that generates images with higher quality.
+-   Increase the size of the image shown on the web page.
+-   Make the web responsive.

+---

 [Go up⬆️](#top)

 <a name="technologies"></a>
 ### 4. Technologies

+`TensorFlow`, `TensorFlow.Keras` and `TensorFlow.js` for the model training, the model structure and implementing the model in the web page.

+`HTML`, `CSS` and `JavaScript` for the web page design and functionality.

+`Netlify` for hosting the web page for free.

+`Microsoft Copilot` for the initial structure (HTML, CSS and JS) of the web page and the implementation of the model on the web page via TensorFlow.js.

 ---